Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson8.md

 ### The Coordinator Pattern

+Similar to how UIViewControllers manage UIViews, Coordinators manage UIViewControllers, taking all of the driving logic (navigation) out of view controllers and moving that logic up one layer &mdash; to a __*Coordinator layer.*__

 So what is a coordinator?

-> - A Coordinator is an object that encapsulates a lifecycle that is spread over a collection of view controllers.
+> A Coordinator is an object that encapsulates a lifecycle that is spread over a collection of view controllers.
+>

-- A coordinator is an object that bosses one or more view controllers around.
+> A coordinator is an object that bosses one or more view controllers around.

- and moving that stuff one layer up, is gonna make your life a lot more awesome.

 *Source:* Soroush Khanlou<sup>1</sup> [Coordinators Redux](http://khanlou.com/2015/10/coordinators-redux/)

-Similar to how UIViewControllers manage UIViews, Coordinators manage UIViewControllers, taking all of the driving logic (navigation) out of view controllers and moving that logic up one layer &mdash; to a __*Coordinator layer.*__

 <!-- TODO: explain Application Coordinator pattern